Disbursement to Balance

 User Experience

 Below is a sample of the user experience for users paying using Disbursement to Balance.
-The checkout page is available using web browsers on mobile devices.
+The checkout page is available on mobile devices.

 - Mobile